 Is the school licensed?
 Private vocational schools must be licensed in Washington.
 If they are not, certain consumer protections might not apply.
-If you are looking at a private, vocational school, make sure they're on the list of licensed schools.
+If you are looking at a private, vocational school, make sure they're on the Workforce Board's list of licensed schools.
 Schools that grant degrees must be authorized to do so by the Washington Student Achievement Council.
-Cosmetology and barbering schools must be licensed by the Department of Licensing.
+Cosmetology and barbering schools must be licensed by the state's Department of Licensing.

 What percentage of students complete their program of study?
 If a high percentage of students drop out, is it because the program did not meet their expectations, or are they able to find jobs before they complete formal training?

 Do you need a state license to practice your chosen occupation?
 Some professions require a state license for you to operate.
 You should learn what the state licensing requirements

 for an occupation are before talking to a school.
 Check with the Master License Service, Washington State Department of Licensing, P.O.
 Box 48001, Olympia, WA 98504-8001, 360.753.4401.
 If a certain level of education or training is required, ask if the school ’s program meets those requirements.

 Is the school accredited?
 Accreditation helps ensure a basic level of quality through peer evaluation of schools and programs.
 Private educational associations of regional or national scope have adopted criteria reflecting the qualities of a sound educational program.
 And they have developed procedures for evaluating institutions or programs to determine whether they meet those criteria.More information on accreditation.